Labels not displayed for group relations in pi_base extensions

 Can you post a sample TCA?

 $GLOBALS['TCA'] = array( 'index_config' => array( 'columns' => array( 'indexcfgs' => array( 'config' => array( 'type' => 'group', 'internal_type' => 'db', 'allowed' => 'index_config,pages', 'size' => 5, ), ), ), ), );

-#3 Updated by Jigal van Hemert about 4 years ago
+#3 Updated by Jigal van Hemert over 4 years ago

 'category' => array( 'exclude' => 1, 'label' => 'LLL:EXT:extkey/locallang_db.xml:tx_extkey.category', 'config' => array( 'type' => 'group', 'internal_type' => 'db', 'allowed' => 'tx_extkey_cat', 'size' => 5, 'minitems' => 0, 'maxitems' => 100, 'MM' => "tx_extkey_category_mm", ) ),